itscodenation/curriculum-13-14/lessons/08-10_tip-calculator/TeachersNotes.md

 **Prerequisites: Understand HTML IDs.**

+####Alternate to Lesson 1:
+[Click Here](https://docs.google.com/presentation/d/1CAMz_T9qWWL6GSNx70ZtxwLm-AAN0sBgPaQMDtJ3ZD0/edit?usp=sharing) to view an alternate introduction to Javascript.
+ This lesson introduces function calls, variables, input-output, comments, and loops.
+It can be used in addition to/in place of the tipping calculator lesson.

 ##Variables

 Variables are names we assign to values.
 Like in math, except the value doesn't have to be a number, it can be anything.